OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 # Namespaces
-	- Namespaces should only be used when you are writing about a topic that is strongly interconnected with another AND it is very unlikely that you will be linking to it from other notes.
+	- Namespaces should only be used when you are writing for a topic that is strongly interconnected with another AND it is very unlikely that you will be linking to it from other notes.
+You can think of namespaces as a filling cabinet for related
 		- **Example:**
 			- ```
 			  # Correct: